SuprimeBG/flexibleVP/README.md

 ## Features

 - Launch applications and web pages directly from Vim.
-- Store and manage the addresses of your apps and web pages in separate files.
+- Store and manage the addresses of your apps and web pages from Vim.
 - Cross-platform support for Windows, macOS, and Linux.

 ## Installation